• Skip to primary navigation

 Frozen Spinach vs. Fresh Spinach Pasta Dough

-In fact, regarding color, it's more about how you treat the spinach, and how much spinach you add that determines whether you get a bright green pasta, or something a little darker (see the above photos for just one example of the differences and more in the troubleshooting section further down below).
+In fact, regarding color, it's more about how you treat the spinach, and how much spinach you add that determines whether you get a bright green pasta, or something a darker (see the above photos for just one example of the differences and more photos in the troubleshooting section further down below).

 Store-Bought Spinach Pasta vs. Homemade Spinach Pasta